-promote children's good health, by ensuring that positive steps are taken to prevent the spread of infection and appropriate measures are put in place when children are ill.
-(National Standard 7: Health) ensure that food and drink for children is adequate, properly prepared, nutritious and complies with dietary and religious requirements.
-(National Standard 8: Food and drink) Protecting children from harm or neglect and helping them stay safe The provision is satisfactory.
+promote children's good health, by ensuring that positive steps are taken to prevent the spread of infection and appropriate measures are put in place when children are ill (National Standard 7: Health).

+ensure that food and drink for children is adequate, properly prepared, nutritious and complies with dietary and religious requirements (National Standard 8: Food and drink).

+Protecting children from harm or neglect and helping them stay safe

 The premises are safe, secure and include the necessary facilities for children.
-The childminder demonstrates an awareness of how to ensure the environment is made welcoming to children.
-(National Standard 4: Physical environment) The furniture, equipment and toys are safe and appropriate for the needs of children.
-(National Standard 5: Equipment) The childminder understands how to promote children's safety and take precautions to prevent accidents.
-However, she does not have any parental consent forms in place with regard to transporting children in a vehicle.
-The childminder is also unaware that written permission is needed.
-(National Standard 6: Safety) The childminder has a sound knowledge of child protection procedures approved by the Local Safeguarding Children Board, and is aware of their responsibility to protect the welfare of the child.
-(National Standard 13: Child Protection) Helping children achieve well and enjoy what they do The provision is satisfactory.
+The childminder demonstrates an awareness of how to ensure the environment is made welcoming to children(National Standard 4: Physical environment).

+The furniture, equipment and toys are safe and appropriate for the needs of children (National Standard 5: Equipment).

+The childminder understands how to promote children's safety and take precautions to prevent accidents (National Standard 6: Safety).

+The childminder has a sound knowledge of child protection procedures approved by the Local Safeguarding Children Board, and is aware of their responsibility to protect the welfare of the child (National Standard 13: Child Protection).

+Helping children achieve well and enjoy what they do

-The childminder has a satisfactory knowledge of how individual children, develop and learn.
-(National Standard 3: Care, learning and play) Helping children make a positive contribution The provision is satisfactory.
+The childminder has a satisfactory knowledge of how individual children, develop and learn (Standard 3: Care, learning and play).

+Helping children make a positive contribution